SinaMoetakef/SMNumberWheel/README.md

 @IBInspectable open var sounds: Bool
 /** Plays a haptic feedback when value changes on integers.
 Available only on iOS 10 and above for iPhone 7, 7+ and later. default: false */
-@IBInspectable open var hapticFeedback
+@IBInspectable open var hapticFeedback: Bool
 /** By setting it to true all rotation animations and decelerations will be disabled.
 default: false */
 @IBInspectable open var lockRotation: Bool
-/** Determine if the wheel should continue rotating and decelerating after user spins the wheel.
+/** Determine if the wheel should continue rotating and decelerating after user lets go of the the wheel.
 default: true */
 @IBInspectable open var decelerate: Bool
 /** Setting this property to false will eliminate bouncing back of the wheel, when it reaches a limit.